gregorw/discriminable/README.md

 **Related work**

-The idea was originally described in [“Bye Bye STI, Hello Discriminable Model”](https://www.salsify.com/blog/engineering/bye-bye-sti-hello-discriminable-model) by Randy Burkes.
+The idea was originally described in [“Bye Bye STI, Hello Discriminable Model”](https://www.salsify.com/blog/engineering/bye-bye-sti-hello-discriminable-model) by Randy Burkes and this Gem has started out with [his code](https://gist.github.com/rlburkes/798e186acb2f93e787a5).

 ## Installation